-I apologize for the title.
-There are wonderful churches filled with faithful disciples of Jesus Christ who are getting these things right; I don’t mean to imply otherwise.
+I apologize for this title.
+There are wonderful churches filled with faithful disciples of Jesus Christ who are getting the things Jesus said; I don’t mean to imply otherwise.
 But that does not negate the fact that untold thousands of churches still exist primarily for themselves, have no vision outside their doors and no compassion for anyone knocking on those doors.

-So, why don’t we obey it?
+So, among the things Jesus said, why don’t we obey it?
 We have found it inconvenient, difficult and demanding.
 When we love people—truly care for them to the point that they know it—they might need us, and that would interfere with our schedule.
 It’s much easier to love the lovely, to care for the appreciative and to reach out to those who need little or nothing.